dkarter/capybara_error_intel/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Releasing a New Version
+0. Add a version header to the top of CHANGELOG.md and list all changes as bullets below the new version number
+1. Change the version number in `lib/capybara_error_intel/version.rb`
+2. In the project's directory run `gem build capybara_error_intel.gemspec`
+3. Push the gem to RubyGems `gem push capybara_error_intel-##VERSION##.gem`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at